Naereen/web-sphinx/zotero.en.rst

 What about my use of Zotero?
 ----------------------------
-*I have not really started to use it intensively*, so one of this page's purpose is to motivate me to do so...
+*I have not really started to use it intensively*, so one of this page's purpose is to motivate me to do so…

 Zotero is a trustworthy software, very popular, simple and efficient.